At a glance

 Learners on this programme will typically have several years of management experience.
 However, in their baseline assessment, they will need to demonstrate the need for new learning of the knowledge, skills and behaviours as outlined in the apprenticeship standard.
 On their online application for this programme, they will need to demonstrate they have the necessary management experience.

-Nominated learners must have obtained Level 2 equivalent qualifications (Grade C or above, GCSE or equivalent) in English and Maths.
 Employers will be asked to ensure that applicants can provide evidence of these qualifications before including them on a cohort form.
-The Government has provided a useful link for those who may have mislaid their certificates.

-Subject to the University of Reading approval, the first open cohort is expected to start in Autumn 2021.
+The first open cohort is expected to start in Spring 2022.

 How the apprentice is supported